nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * `Edit a subject grade` - Edit a subject grade by subject name

-These operations are exposed in the `Logic` interface by parsing respective `AddGradeCommand`, `DeleteGradeCommand` and `EditGradeCommand`, as well as the `Model` interface as `Model#gradeList`.
+These operations are exposed in the `Logic` interface by parsing respective `AddGradeCommand`, `DeleteGradeCommand` and `EditGradeCommand`.

-Given below is an example usage scenario and how the gradebook mechanism behaves at each step.
+Given below is example usage scenarios and how the gradebook features behave.

 _{More to be added}_